Mudskippers: Fish That Live on Land and in Water

 Thirty-four species of mudskippers are known at the moment.
 They feed on land during low tide.
 Some species travel further away from the water's edge than others.
 Some live in an area that is only covered with water at the highest tides and spend the majority of their time out of water.
 These fish do have a wet burrow to enter when necessary, however.

-Mudskippers belong to the goby family of bony fish, or the family Gobiidae.
+Mudskippers belong to the goby family (the Gobiidae) and the subfamily Oxudercinae.
 Unlike other gobies, mudskippers can live both in the water and on land.

 Body Features of a Mudskipper